Trustee Professor of Law

 A pioneer in the field of environmental law, David Schoenbrod was at the forefront of environmental justice, taking on big business.
 Now, his concern has turned to Congress evading accountability to voters.

-In addition to his position as visiting scholar with American Enterprise, Professor Schoenbrod is a co-leader for “Breaking the Logjam: An Environmental Law for the 21st Century,” along with Richard Stewart (NYU professor and former chairman of the Environmental Defense Fund) and Katrina Wyman, (NYU professor).
-The project is a joint undertaking of New York Law School, NYU School of Law, and NYU’s Environmental Law Journal.
-A full description of the project and its reports can be found at www.breakingthelogjam.org.
+Professor Schoenbrod is a co-leader for “Breaking the Logjam: An Environmental Law for the 21st Century,” along with Richard Stewart, New York University Professor and former Chairman of the Environmental Defense Fund, and NYU Professor Katrina Wyman.
+The project is a joint undertaking of NYLS, NYU School of Law, and NYU’s Environmental Law Journal.
 The project leaders wrote a book, Breaking the Logjam: Environmental Protection That Will Work, published by Yale University Press in 2010.

 He frequently contributes to the editorial pages of The Wall Street Journal, The New York Times, and other newspapers and periodicals.
 Professor Schoenbrod asserts in his scholarship that Congress has inappropriately shifted its responsibility for the laws to regulatory agencies and courts.

-As staff attorney for the Natural Resources Defense Council (NRDC) during the 1970s, he led the charge to get lead out of gasoline, dramatically helping to reduce the amount of the braindamaging contaminant in the air.
+As staff attorney for the Natural Resources Defense Council (NRDC) during the 1970s, he led the charge to get lead out of gasoline, dramatically helping to reduce the amount of the brain-damaging contaminant in the air.
+For insight into this litigation campaign, see the correspondence between EPA Administrator Russell Train and Professor Schoenbrod.
 After seven years with the NRDC, Professor Schoenbrod felt the need to write about the trends he had been finding in practice.

 “Many of the environmental statutes that were supposed to be helping people were charades,” he says.
 “I found I enjoyed the give and take of the classroom, as well as the opportunity to write about the ideas that began to occur to me in practice.”

-His widely-praised 1993 book, Power Without Responsibility: How Congress Abuses the People Through Delegation, published by Yale University Press, was the genesis for the 1996 Congressional Review of Agency Rule Making Act.
-Also widely-praised is a second book, Democracy by Decree: What Happens When Courts Run Government, written together with his litigation partner at the Natural Resources Defense Council and present colleague at New York Law School, Professor Ross Sandler.
-In 2005, Yale released his new book, Saving Our Environment from Washington: How Congress Grabs Power, Shirks Responsibility, and Shortchanges the People.
+His widely-praised 1993 book, Power Without Responsibility: How Congress Abuses the People Through Delegation, published by Yale University Press, was the genesis for legislation in Congress and litigation that went to the Supreme Court.
+Also widely-praised is a second book from Yale, Democracy by Decree: What Happens When Courts Run Government, written together with his litigation partner at the Natural Resources Defense Council and present colleague at NYLS, Professor Ross Sandler.
+The Supreme Court cited the book in adopting its most important recommendation.
+In 2005, Yale released a third book, Saving Our Environment from Washington: How Congress Grabs Power, Shirks Responsibility, and Shortchanges the People.